MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -RecipientContainer
-!!!
-Exchange Server 2010

-The RecipientContainer parameter specifies how to filter the recipients used to build the e-mail address policies based on their location in Active Directory Domain Services (AD DS).
-The value of the RecipientContainer parameter can be the canonical name of an organizational unit (OU) or a domain.
-If you don't specify a value for the RecipientContainer parameter, the default search filter is the location of the dynamic distribution group in AD DS.

-!!!
-Exchange Server 2013

-The RecipientContainer parameter specifies how to filter the recipients used to build the email address policies based on their location in Active Directory Domain Services (AD DS).
-The value of the RecipientContainer parameter can be the canonical name of an organizational unit (OU) or a domain.
-If you don't specify a value for the RecipientContainer parameter, the default search filter is the location of the dynamic distribution group in AD DS.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The RecipientContainer parameter specifies a filter that's based on the recipient's location in Active Directory.
 Valid input for this parameter is an organizational unit (OU) or domain that's visible using the Get-OrganizationalUnit cmdlet.
 You can use any value that uniquely identifies the OU or domain.
 For example: